MalgorzataKosiecka/CL_WorkshopsNo1_Python/README.md

 **lotto_simulator.py**
 Lotto is a number game involving drawing six number from the range from 1 to 49.
 The player should correctly guess the numbers.
 The correct hit of 3, 4, 5 or 6 numbers is rewarded.
+Written in Python.